AndersDeath/diary2/000-current.md

 # 28 Februar - Mittwoch - Berlin - 526 Tag der Einwanderung - Cloudy-Cold

 Today I had the first German lesson.
 It was nice.
 I suppose that it can help me.
 However the day wasn't so simple and easy for me.
+German government asked me to send another